benmvp/slides/2017/nodevember/why-react.md

 - But also enables the reconciler, server-side rendering, testing & dozens of other renders
 - It's state-driven instead of event-driven and we can use lots of ES.next in our apps
 - And much more!
+- My favorite one is the sophisticated reconciler!

 =====